-First and foremost, Unia made an inventory of the existing equality data in Belgium.
-This online data hub is freely accessible and makes it possible to easily search data sources according to different criteria and domains.
-Try it yourself now!
+Firstly, Unia compiled an inventory of existing equality data in Belgium.
+Result: an online data hub in which you can easily search data sources based on various discrimination criteria and areas.

 This inventory was compiled thanks to input from civil society organisations and public institutions and through our own proactive research.
 This process is not yet complete: we are still looking for new sources, so please feel free to send us new data sources!

 Along with this inventory, Unia published a report with insights and recommendations on equality data.
 The report exposed several gaps in Belgian equality data.
 It found, for example, that there are few reliable figures on access to healthcare based on so-called racial criteria.
 To date, too little data has been collected on sexual orientation or religion.
 We also note the need for clearer information on the legislation surrounding the processing of personal data.
 Finally, Unia recommends a coordinated approach around the collection and development of equality data.

 A second phase of the project began in early 2023 which focuses on three new discrimination criteria (disability, physical characteristics and health status) and updating the data sources mentioned.
 You can find more info on the equality data project page.

 Do you have a question or comment about this project?
 Let us know by e-mail to email@example.com.

 Annual report 2020: vulnerable human rights in times of crisis

 In this extraordinary year, Unia continued to fight for human rights and equality.
 The corona pandemic acted like a magnifying glass.
 Those already in a vulnerable position were often the first or hardest hit by Covid-19 or its measures.